otherWIP/otherwip.github.io/_includes/info/setup/hub_qa.md

 |9|Dispatcher endpoint path|/emoncms|||
 |10|Dispatcher endpoint API write key|Your API Key|||

-After these details have been entered emonHub will be installed and set up for use.

 *note - to change these settings after installation see [configuring emonHub]()*